-The Help-Seeker Stereotype Scale (HSSS) was developed by Dr. Joseph H. Hammer and Dr. David L. Vogel and accepted for publication in the peer-reviewed academic journal Stigma and Health in 2016.
-Here is the current APA-style citation for the instrument, which will be updated as the article goes to paper press:
+The Help-Seeker Stereotype Scale (HSSS) was developed by Dr. Joseph H. Hammer and Dr. David L. Vogel and published in the peer-reviewed academic journal Stigma and Health in 2017.
+To request permission to use, or obtain a copy of, the instrument, scroll to the bottom of this page.
+Here is the APA-style citation for the instrument:

 What does the HSSS measure?

 The HSSS is a 12-item instrument designed to measure the overall strength of respondents’ endorsement of negative stereotypes (e.g., unstable, needy, incompetent) about people who seek help from a psychologist.
 A higher score indicates stronger endorsement of negative help seeker stereotypes.

 How do I administer the HSSS?

 The HSSS can be administered via an electronic/internet format or a paper & pencil format.

 The HSSS appears to reflect a single common source of variance despite the presence of some multidimensionality (Hammer & Vogel, 2017).
 Therefore, only the HSSS total score should be calculated and interpreted.